MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/moodle-azure-netapp-files-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Design review checklist for Security](/azure/well-architected/security/checklist).

 For all deployment options, you need to provide a valid Secure Shell (SSH) protocol 2 (SSH-2) RSA public–private key pair.
 The length should be at least 2,048 bits.
 Azure doesn't support other key formats such as ED25519 and ECDSA.
-Azure NetApp Files supports both customer- and platform-managed keys.
+Azure NetApp Files supports both customer-managed and platform-managed keys.
 These solutions provide unrestricted access to stored data, meet compliance requirements, and enhance data security.
 For information and best practices about Azure NetApp Files security, see [Security FAQs for Azure NetApp Files](/azure/azure-netapp-files/faq-security).

-### Cost optimization
+### Cost Optimization

 Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Design review checklist for Cost Optimization](/azure/well-architected/cost-optimization/checklist).